-Subsidiaries' reporting is reviewed by the auditors as per September (Hard Close) and as per December.
-A Hard Close is carried out in order to prepare and facilitate the audit of the complete report for the full year.
-For associates, Ratos decides in consultation with its co-owners the extent to which an audited Hard Close should be prepared.
-The material reported in paragraph one is audited and approved by the auditor of each holding.
+5. Subsidiaries' reporting is reviewed by the auditors as per September (hard close) and as per December.
+A hard close is carried out in order to prepare and facilitate the audit of the complete report for the full year.
+For associates, Ratos decides in consultation with its co-owners the extent to which an audited hard close should be prepared.
+The material reported in paragraph I is audited and approved by the auditor of each holding.
 The audit of preparation of consolidated financial statements takes place in parallel.
 The Board and management receive extensive in-depth material about both the Group and the individual holdings in conjunction with every quarterly report.

-The Audit Committee, in addition to what is stated above, is tasked with quality assurance of the company's financial reporting and maintaining regular contact with the company's auditors.
+7. The Audit Committee, in addition to what is stated above, is tasked with quality assurance of the company's financial reporting and maintaining regular contact with the company's auditors.
 The result of the traffic light review and a summary of audit reports from Ratos by the auditor elected by the Annual General Meeting are reported to the Audit Committee.
 In conjunction with the audited quarterly accounts and in the annual accounts the Audit Committee has a meeting with Ratos's auditor.

-1. Reporting from the holdings 2.
+I. Reporting from the holdings 2.
 The accounts function's control work 3.
-The investment organisation's control and assessment 4.The accounts function's processing and consolidation 5.
-Reporting to board, auditors and management 6.Traffic light system/audit
+The investment organisation's 4.
+The accounts function's processing and consolidation 6.
+Traffic light system/audit 7.
+Audit Committee 8.
+External reporting